What To Know Before You Go & Other Frequently Asked Questions!

 Park, breathe, and come on in through the main business park door and down the hall.
 If the door’s locked, knock — we unlock at least 15 minutes before class and keep it open about 10 minutes after class start.

-Once inside, drop your stuff in a cubby or against a wall, grab a microfiber towel and alcohol spray, and clean your pole (silicone is cleaned with water only).
+Once inside, please take your shoes off and put on the shoe rack, drop your stuff in a cubby or against a wall, grab a microfiber towel and alcohol spray, and clean your pole (silicone is cleaned with water only).
 Your instructor will greet you, lead the warm-up, and make sure you’re set.
 After class, clean your pole again, toss your towel in the pink basket, and put supplies back <3

 What about Open Pole?